FilmerApp/.github/profile/README.md

 For a full list of technical specifications, as well as justifications for my choices, see [Technical Choices and Other Considerations](#technical-choices-and-other-considerations)

 ## Group Project
 Alongside my personal project, I worked with a group on a different application: Eeventify.
 Eeventify is a social app that allows users to organise activities and events, which can found and joined by other users.
 This way you'll never be looking for people to play football, watch a movie, or just hang out again.

+The repository for Eeventify is located [here](https://github.com/Eeventify).

 # Learning Outcomes
 ## 1: Full-Stack